svesavov/SnsSqlitePsModule/README.md

 # Create permanent SQLiteConnection object to the existing DataBase
-# Create the Backup DataBase protected with the same Password and connect to it
+# Create the Backup DataBase and connect to it
 $ProdConn, $BkpConn = New-SnsSqliteConnection `
 	-DataBase "temp.sqlite", "Backup.sqlite" `
-	-Password "Pass" `
 	-ReadOnly;